LeBron James Believes ‘Kardashian Curse’ As Cavs Fall Apart After Tristan & Khloe Romance

 What’s going on with the Cleveland Cavaliers this season?
 They’re not winning as many games as expected, and LeBron James, 32, thinks he knows the reason why.
 Unfortunately, he’s shifting the blame onto teammate Tristan Thompson‘s, 26, romance with Khloe Kardashian, 32.
 “The Cavs haven’t been playing up to their potential lately, and they’re coming up with every reason possible for their bad play,” a source tells HollywoodLife.com EXCLUSIVELY.
 “LeBron actually joked and talked about the Kardashian curse being real.”

 This wouldn’t be the first time an athlete blamed a relationship for their losses.
 The Green Bay Packers once trolled Olivia Munn for Aaron Rodgers‘ rocky season.
 And, poor Khloe has been in this position before with Lamar Odom.
-LA Lakers fans blamed the reality star for Lamar’s on-and-off the basketball court behavior that eventually had him traded to a different team.
+Los Angeles Lakers fans blamed the reality star for Lamar’s on-and-off the basketball court behavior that eventually had him traded to a different team.
 Making matters worse, Tristan’s team are avoiding him because of Khloe’s alleged bad luck.
-“The Cavs are dodging Tristan now,” the source continues.
+“The Cavaliers players are dodging Tristan right now,” the source continues.
 “Everyone is superstitious that Khloe and the curse have something to do with their poor play.”

 See All The Sports Studs The Kardashians Dated